EddyKwessi/Kwessi.github.io/index.md

 ## Welcome to Mathematical Meetings of Europe, the  Americas, and Africa

 MMEAA is a series of meetings between students, early careers faculty, and established researchers living in Europe, the Americas, and Africa.
+This series of meetings is open to anyone who is interested in organizing colloquia,  worskops, and conferences geared toward the groups mentioned above.

 ### Markdown